 The Disabled Veteran Exemption is available to applicants who sustained a service-connected disability while serving on active duty in the Armed Forces of the United States, were honorably discharged, and were rated by the United States Department of Veterans Affairs as one hundred percent “permanent and total” disabled, and have owned and occupied the home as his or her primary residence since January 1 of the year of application.
 Limited exceptions to the ownership and occupancy requirements are detailed in the qualifications section of the application.

 You can apply for the Disabled Veteran Exemption in person or by mail.
-Apply in person at the Assessor’s Office or mail your completed Disabled Veteran Exemption form to: Colorado Department of Military and Veterans Affairs Division of Veterans Affairs 1355 S. Colorado Blvd, Building C, Suite 113 Denver, Colorado 80222.
+Apply in person at the Assessor’s Office or mail your completed Disabled Veteran Exemption form (PDF) to: Colorado Department of Military and Veterans Affairs Division of Veterans Affairs 1355 S. Colorado Blvd, Building C, Suite 113 Denver, Colorado 80222.

-Surviving spouses of previously qualified veterans may also apply for exemption by completing the Disabled Veteran Spouse Form and mailing it to the above Denver address.
+Surviving spouses of previously qualified veterans may also apply for exemption by completing the Disabled Veteran Spouse Form (PDF) and mailing it to the above Denver address.